Specialty Unit Rules & Regulations

 2. Entries must keep moving along the Parade route at all times.
 Under no circumstances should any group stop or slow down for theatrical performances, or otherwise.
 Only designated Parade representatives may instruct participants to speed up or slow down according to the pace of the Parade.

 3. All performances must be staged in a professional manner.
+All participants must be in costume.
+Any vehicle used in a specialty unit must be decorated to match the theme of the parade unit.
 All music, decoration, costuming and sound systems are subject to review by the Parade Committee prior to performance.
-A Parade dress rehearsal may be required of local specialty units invited to participate in the Parade.

 4. No commercial signage may be displayed by your group, in any way, on the Parade route without prior sponsorship approval from the Parade Committee.
+Any sponsor must be disclosed on the parade application.
 A written agreement is required for all commercial exposure and all fees must be paid in full (if applicable) prior to performance.
 Should the unit not abide by this regulation, it may be subject to removal from the Parade.